 SCF's standalone baa2 BCA reflects its overall sound credit risk profile, with good profitability and stable asset-quality indicators.
+The performance of these metrics can, however, reverse if the current economic shock because of the global spread of coronavirus broadens and extends.
 The bank's standalone BCA also reflects the cyclicality in the consumer finance business and its high reliance on market funds.